Trusted WordPress tutorials, when you need them most.

 2. Saving backups on the same server as your website actually defeats the purpose of backing up in the first place.
 For example, if the security of your server is compromised then your backup files could get affected too.
 This would make it immensely difficult for you to restore your website.

-• Michael Einstein says
+• Michael Einstein

 OK..
 I understand and this makes sense..
-So would the WordPress Backup to Dropbox be a good option as an alternate place to store the backups, or perhaps to my google drive?
+So would the Wordpress Backup to Dropbox be a good option as an alternate place to store the backups, or perhaps to my google drive?
 Although I do worry a bit that these sites aren’t totally secure either.
 Only other option is if I can configure a backup to go to an external drive I have on my home computer that gets backed up everynight to a cloud-based backup..
 That way I would have it on my home computer AND on the cloud.
 But this won’t work if my home computer is turned-off, although it is “usually on”.

 Michael

-34. Michael Einstein says
+35. Michael Einstein

 A few Newbie questions here:

-1) If I use Bluehost for a hosted WordPress site, that comes with daily backups of my entire site.
+1) If I use Bluehost for a hosted Wordpress site, that comes with daily backups of my entire site.
 Why would I also need a seperate wordpress backup solution?
 Couldn’t I always just restore my site if anything ever happened through my cPANEL in Bluehost?

 2) In this article, it says: “Whatever you do, DO NOT store the backups on your server.”
 Why?
 Isn’t this a good/secure place to store your backup since it also will get backed-up?
 Where else would I store it?
 Dropbox??
 That actually sounds less safe and secure then in a dedicated directory somewhere on my hosting server.